gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 # optogenetics_analysis
-This analysis package uses jupyter noteboooks.
+This analysis package was written to support the analyis of optogenetic experiments done in the Sabatini Lab.

+It uses jupyter noteboooks (More details soon to come).

-The notebook was tested and run using python 3.7.3.
+The notebooks were tested and run using python 3.7.3.

 The design of this behavioral task for mice was inspired by operant conditioning behavioral tasks.
 In such tasks, animals are required to make their “next” choice based on their “previous” actions and the corresponding outcomes of that action.